the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

   yearBirth);
 ~~~~~~~

 It's valid JavaScript and it executes when you run the node command to start the program.
 However, it's not readable and writing readable code is one of the most important things when working in a team of developers.
-Fortunatelly, every JavaScript statement ends with a semicolon.
-This semicolon can be used to put every statement in a new line of code:
+Fortunatelly, most code in JavaScript ends naturally with a semicolon.
+This semicolon can be used as assistance to arrange the lines of code in a readable format:

 {title="index.js",lang="javascript"}
 ~~~~~~~